csiqueirasilva/INF2008/docs/running_unet.md

 - **Shape mismatch** – Ensure the inference image has the same height/width as the training tiles; U-Net requires dimensions divisible by 16.
 - **Missing file** – Confirm the path passed to `--image` exists (e.g. `data/frames/50/v50_f100.png` in this repository) and is readable.
-- **No detections** – Verify the sanity-check command above works; if it does, the issue is likely a domain gap between your target image and the pseudo-lateral training data.
+- **No detections** – Verify the sanity-check command above works; if it does, the issue is likely a domain gap between your target image and the high-fidelity training data.
 - **Batch sweep empty** – Inspect the CSV (if generated) to confirm foreground pixels are truly absent; otherwise revisit preprocessing (try `--clahe`) or consider fine-tuning on frames closer to the target domain.
 - **CUDA missing** – Supply `--device cpu` if you run on hardware without CUDA drivers.
 - **Palette differences** – Colours come from `label_colors.py`.
 If you modify that mapping, both training overlays and inference previews stay in sync automatically.